treetrail/safesky/README.md

 #### HOW TO RUN
 1. Open terminal and execute command: `jupyter-notebook`.
 2. Browser window will open with directory structure.
-3. Navigate to particular directory(LSTM).
+3. Navigate to the directory.
-4. Click to open the file `weatherforecast.ipynb`.
+4. Open the file `weatherforecast.ipynb`.
 5. Click on run icon on top bar to execute the code.